Deep EM with Hierarchical Latent Label Modelling for Multi-Site Prostate Lesion Segmentation: Introduction

-We propose a latent-label modelling approach to address cross-site annotation variability.
-Our model is inspired by the sensitivity/specificity formulation popularised by STAPLE~\cite{warfield2004simultaneous}.
-STAPLE performs multi-annotator label fusion at inference time for a fixed image, jointly estimating each annotator’s sensitivity and specificity under conditional-independence assumptions.
-Our setting and goal differ.
-We do not fuse multiple labels for the same case, as typically only one annotation is observed per case.
-Instead, we treat each site’s annotation as a site-dependent noisy observation of an unobserved latent “clean” lesion mask during training.
-This yields a STAPLE-like observation model embedded within a segmentation-learning framework, where label variability is decomposed into three components: (1) global population factors capturing lesion characteristics shared across sites; (2) site-specific effects modelling systematic offsets due to local contouring and imaging protocols; and (3) case-level variability capturing intrinsic ambiguity (e.g., small or low-contrast lesions) that affects all annotators regardless of protocol.
-In summary, we use site-specific sensitivity/specificity to represent these hierarchical label-quality parameters.
+We propose a latent-label modelling approach to address cross-site annotation variability using site-level sensitivity and specificity parameters.
+Our use of sensitivity and specificity is related to the classical formulation used in STAPLE~\cite{warfield2004simultaneous}, but the problem setting is fundamentally different.
+STAPLE addresses multi-annotator label fusion for a fixed image, where multiple annotations of the same case are available and the goal is to infer a consensus label while estimating annotator reliability.
+In contrast, our setting typically contains only one annotation per case, and the annotation source is determined by the acquisition site rather than by multiple independent raters.
+We therefore do not perform label fusion.
+Instead, we model each observed site-specific annotation as a noisy label of an unobserved latent lesion mask during training.
+The segmentation network estimates this latent mask, while site-dependent sensitivity and specificity parameters account for systematic differences in annotation behaviour across sites.
+Thus, sensitivity and specificity are used not for multi-rater fusion, but to characterise site-dependent label noise and support learning of a site-agnostic lesion representation from single, site-dependent noisy labels.
+We impose logistic-normal hierarchical priors on the sensitivity and specificity parameters, which are decomposed into three components: (1) global population factors capturing lesion characteristics shared across sites; (2) site-specific effects modelling systematic offsets due to local contouring and imaging protocols; and (3) case-level variability capturing intrinsic ambiguity, such as small or low-contrast lesions, that may affect annotation independently of site protocol.
+This decomposition enables partial pooling across multi-site data while accounting for both systematic site-level variation and individual-case ambiguity.